12 Things Truckers Should do in a Pandemic

 Fit to Pass

-A customized coaching program designed to improve the physical and metal health of professional drivers.
-Plus, the 90 days leading up to each driver’s DOT re-cert exam, the program kicks into high gear, putting each driver in the best position to pass.
+A customized coaching program designed to improve the physical and mental health of professional drivers.
+Plus, for the 90 days leading up to your DOT re-cert exam, the program kicks into high gear, putting you in the best position to pass.
+A confidential Driver Support Hotline is included as an additional layer of mental health support during the COVID-19 pandemic.

 - Easy-to-use, immediate, anytime phone coaching